rubymonsters/ruby-for-beginners/source/09-writing_methods/06-combining.md

 We've discussed how to define a method, and how to call (use) it.

 What if one method is not enough?
+What if methods need to do more complicated things?

-We can, of course, call methods from other methods.
+Easy.
+We can call methods from other methods.

-For example, we could re-implement our method `add_two` using another method `add_one`, and simply call it twice:
+For example, we could re-write ("re-implement") our method `add_two` using another method `add_one`, and simply call it twice:

 ```ruby
 def add_one(number)